banditMukund/CIS_Config_Review_Scripts/README.md

-# CIS_Server_Config_Scripts
+# CIS_Config_Review_Scripts

-Scripts for Server Configuration Review assessments for Ubuntu 20.04 and Ubuntu 22.04.
+Scripts for Configuration Review assessments for:
+- Ubuntu 20.04 and Ubuntu 22.04
+- Windows Server 2016, 2019, 2022

+## For Ubuntu:

 The script generates result2004.csv and result2204.csv files for 20.04 and 22.04 versions respectively.